mirno/dartCounter2_0/README.md

 PlantUml is used for making the classes visible.

 # Documentation for information
-- Interfacing:
+##  Interfacing:
  https://www.baeldung.com/cs/program-to-interface

-Interface Definition: The ScoringSystem interface declares methods like UpdateScore and CheckWinCondition.
+- Interface Definition: The ScoringSystem interface declares methods like UpdateScore and CheckWinCondition.
 These methods are essential for updating a player's score and checking the win condition of the game.

-StandardScoring Implementation: The StandardScoring class is a concrete implementation of the ScoringSystem interface.
+- StandardScoring Implementation: The StandardScoring class is a concrete implementation of the ScoringSystem interface.
 It provides specific logic for updating scores based on dart throws and determining the game's win condition.

-Flexibility: By using an interface, the DartCounter application can easily adapt to different scoring rules without modifying the core game logic.
+- Flexibility: By using an interface, the DartCounter application can easily adapt to different scoring rules without modifying the core game logic.
 New scoring systems can be implemented and integrated seamlessly.

-Maintainability: This approach enhances the maintainability of the code.
+- Maintainability: This approach enhances the maintainability of the code.
 Changes in the scoring logic only require modifications in the scoring system implementations, not in the Game class or elsewhere.

+---
+> Benefits of Using the Interface
+Flexibility: The game logic is not tied to a specific scoring implementation.
+If you decide to introduce a new scoring system (e.g., a variant of dart scoring rules), you can simply create a new struct that implements the ScoringSystem interface.

+Maintainability: Changes to the scoring logic can be made in the specific implementations of the ScoringSystem interface, without affecting the Game struct or other parts of the application.

+Testability: It's easier to test the Game logic by mocking different scoring systems.

 - Trunk.yaml: